plomlompom/redo-blog/README.md

 setup
 -----

-To set up a directory with symbolic links to the relevant .do files and other important files, run ./add_dir.sh DIRECTORY.
+To set up a directory with symbolic links to the relevant files in ./processor/, run ./add_dir.sh DIRECTORY.

 You can then enter the directory and run redo there.
 This will generate article .html files from all .md and .rst files, plus a ./index.html, and a ./feed.xml.